 In addition to its foundation business of newspaper publishing, the multimedia corporation over the years expanded into magazines and specialized publications, book publishing and distribution, radio broadcasting, visitor publications, cable television, commercial and residential broadband data and telephone services, event marketing, commercial printing and online services.

 William S. (Billy) Morris III, who established Morris Communications more than four decades ago, is chairman and chief executive officer.
 William S. (Will) Morris IV, his oldest son, is president.
 Son Tyler Morris and daughter Susie Morris Baker are both associated with the company.

 With the Augusta newspapers as a base, the company began its expansion with the purchase of a radio and television station in Augusta, and added two other Georgia daily newspapers in Savannah and Athens.
-The company acquired its largest-circulation paper, The Florida Times-Union and also another daily, The St. Augustine (Fla.)
-Record, with the purchase of Florida Publishing Co. in Jacksonville on Jan.
+The company acquired its largest-circulation newspaper, The Florida Times-Union, and the St. Augustine (Fla.)
+Record, with the purchase of Florida Publishing Co. in Jacksonville Jan.
 1, 1983.

 In 1985 Morris Communications moved into outdoor advertising with the purchase of Naegele Outdoor Advertising, Inc., later renamed Fairway Outdoor Advertising.
-The single largest expansion in numbers of properties occurred in 1995 with the purchase of all outstanding stock of Stauffer Communications Inc., in Topeka, Kan.
-The purchase included daily newspapers, nondaily newspapers, shoppers, television and radio stations and other properties.
+The single largest expansion in numbers of properties occurred in 1995 with the purchase of all outstanding stock of Stauffer Communications, Inc., of Topeka, Kan.
+The acquisition included daily newspapers, non-daily newspapers, shoppers, and television and radio stations.

 Through the years, Morris Communications has continued to grow and seek diversity in holdings that further its objective of being the pre-eminent source of news, advertising, entertainment and information in the communities it serves.